backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 -   [Snippets](https://code.agentscript.org/config/cleantheme/Snippets.html) let you play with these.
 -   Models are Classes with a constructor, startup() and step() methods.
 -   The MVC architecture is used, separating the Model, View, and Controller.
--   This lets the same Model be deployed in 2D, 3D and so on.
+-   This lets the same Model be deployed in 2D, 3D, GIS and so on.
 -   The Controllers give you an easy way to interact with the Model and View.